Alexandria Bay, New York: History

 Settlement began around 1817.
 By 1836, the community had about 25 dwellings.

 The George C. Boldt Yacht House, Church of Saint Lawrence, Cornwall Brothers' Store, Holland Library, Ingleside, and Longue Vue Island are listed on the National Register of Historic Places.

+The Battle of Cranberry Creek was fought nearby in 1813 during the War of 1812.

 In its heyday as a late 19th century and early 20th century resort, its main access was via steamer from Clayton, NY.
 Its nearest rail connection was Redwood on the Rome, Watertown and Ogdensburg Railroad's Rochester line bound for Ogdensburg.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.95 km2, of which 1.98 km2 are land and 1.97 km2, or 49.77%, are water.
 The village is located on the south bank of the Saint Lawrence River near the U.S. and Canada international border.
 Keewaydin State Park is southwest of the village.

 New York State Route 12 and New York State Route 26 intersect at the only stoplight in the village.
 NY-12 leads northeast (downriver) 36 mi to Ogdensburg and southwest 11 mi to Clayton.
 NY-26 has its northern terminus at Alexandria Bay and leads southeast 11 mi to Theresa.
 Interstate 81 intersects NY-12 4 mi southwest of Alexandria Bay, leading south 25 mi to Watertown and 94 mi to Syracuse, and north to the Thousand Islands Bridge into Canada.